ECB set to decide on increasing Greek bank lifeline

 People with knowledge of ECB deliberations predict the governing council will agree to a further extension of emergency liquidity, but many are doubtful it will do much more.

-Such an outcome would keep Greece's banking system afloat but do little more to help the government cover some 950 million euros ($1.07 billion) it must pay the International Monetary Fund by May 12.
+Such an outcome would keep Greece's banking system afloat but do little more to help the government cover some 950 million euros (1 billion pounds) it must pay the International Monetary Fund by May 12.

 On Wednesday, Athens sells 875 million euros of six-month Treasury bills to refinance a maturing issue and a 200 million euro repayment to the IMF.